mk-fg/git-nerps/README.rst

   easy to generate it again from the same ssh key, but be sure to keep ssh key safe, if that is the case!

+  Scripts like `ssh-keyparse`_ can help to reduce modern ssh keys (ed25519) to a short password-like strings - similar to ones git-nerps uses - for an easy backup.

 * Mark new files to be encrypted.